World chefs: Goldstein aims to be truffle king

 Q: How has your cooking evolved in Hong Kong?

 "And my sauces are very light and tasty.
-They're not over-reduced, so they don't have a lot of salty flavor, because the Chinese palate is very light, because Cantonese food is freshness, light and cooked simple, so I would say my flavor is very bold, very rich and I work on presentation and taste.
+They're not over-reduced, so they don't have a lot of salty flavour, because the Chinese palate is very light, because Cantonese food is freshness, light and cooked simple, so I would say my flavour is very bold, very rich and I work on presentation and taste.
 You don't see meat loaf and mashed potatoes on my menu."

 Q: And then the wines come in.